sonic-net/SONiC/doc/voq/bgp_voq_chassis.md

 CONFIG_DB currently contains three tables specifying BGP neighbors:
 BGP_NEIGHBOR for typical router peers (R1 etc. in the diagram), BGP_MONITORS for route monitor(s), and BGP_PEER_RANGE for dynamic peers.
-A fourth table will be added, BGP_VOQ_CHASSIS_NEIGHBOR, to include the FSI neighbors in the iBGP mesh.
+A fourth table will be added, BGP_VOQ_CHASSIS_NEIGHBOR, to include the ASIC Instance neighbors in the iBGP mesh.
 Entries in this table will use the same schema as BGP_NEIGHBOR.

 This new table will allow the most natural use of the FRR configuration system,